 For all the above objectives, the National Science Foundation invests primarily in evidence-based and knowledge-generating approaches to understand and improve STEM learning and learning environments, improve the diversity of STEM students and majors, and prepare STEM majors for the workforce.
 In addition to contributing to STEM education in the host institution(s), proposals should have the promise of adding more broadly to our understanding of effective teaching and learning practices.

-The IUSE: EHR program features two tracks: (1) Engaged Student Learning and (2) Institutional and Community Transformation.
-Several levels of scope, scale, and funding are available within each track, as summarized in Table 1.
+The IUSE: EDU program features two tracks: (1) Engaged Student Learning and (2) Institutional and Community Transformation.